TEL: 213.617.5561

 Represented Porex Technologies Corp., a former distributor of silicon gel breast implants and a defendant in multi-district breast implant litigation.
 Mr. Landry advised Porex with respect to its litigation strategy and settlement discussions.
 In counseling Porex regarding its potential exposure arising from this litigation, Mr. Landry also negotiated with Porex’s insurance carriers regarding the funding of defense and indemnity costs and advised Porex with respect to public disclosure of the litigation and its impact on the financial condition of the company.

-Represented Porex in an insurance coverage dispute.
+Represented Porex, a breast implant distributor, in a product liability insurance coverage dispute.
 Porex and its primary insurance carrier sued Mitsui, the insurer of the manufacturer of the breast implants distributed by Porex, with respect to certain insurance policies in which Porex was named as an additional insured.
 Mr. Landry conducted deposition discovery of Mitsui representatives and drafted memoranda in opposition to several dispositive motions.
-Porex obtained a favorable settlement from Mitsui in January 1998.

 Honors